 Robinson pointed out that a preliminary proposal for an institute for Jewish affairs had already been considered and approved by wjc bodies in April 1939.
 Initially the intent had been to establish the institute in Geneva, but with the outbreak of World War ii its location was shifted to New York, where it began operating on February 1, 1941.
 The Institute received an annual budget of $100,000 and a staff of four researchers.
 Its main goal was defined as the collection of facts and data regarding the state of European Jewry since 1914, with special attention to the Jewish fate under Nazi rule.
 The Institute’s researchers were instructed to create a large library and archives that would include relevant literature, government publications, economic data, and statistics about Jewish life in various communities, especially in countries where economic war was being waged against the Jewish minority.
 The objective was to collect any written material that could contribute to a better understanding of the state of the Jews and provide information about the fate of European Jewry.
 The researchers were to process and analyze the information, presenting their findings in the Institute’s publications and position papers.
 The Institute was expected to place special emphasis on examining the legal and political status of Europe’s Jews in light of the momentous changes brought about by the Nazi rise to power in Germany and the subsequent outbreak of World War ii.

 The legal status of Jews and its implications for their right to participate through representative organizations in the post-World War ii political process was a source of great concern for Robinson.
-Two years into the Institute’s operations, he argued that even if Jews regard themselves as a separate group, this does not prevent their leaders from taking part in the political process that will determine the post-war order.
+Two years into the Institute’s operations, he argued that, even if Jews regard themselves as a separate group, this does not prevent their leaders from taking part in the political process that will determine the post-war order.
 The Institute of Jewish Affairs now needed to pursue the delicate, intricate task of finding a formula to express the unique status of Jews in terms of international law and their legal right to take part in international processes.
 In Robinson’s view a legal remedy along these lines and the organizational backing to implement the relevant legal principles did not yet exist, especially as the Jewish Agency, the only organization legally mandated to represent the Jewish People at the international level, did so only in relation to Palestine.

 In addition to conducting research, the Institute’s staff would monitor discussions and preparatory work by governments and international organizations seeking to consolidate the global arrangements that would form the post-war order.
 In practical terms this took the form of efforts by wjc leaders to establish cooperative relations between the Institute and the US State Department’s research divisions.
 At a meeting that Nahum Goldmann and Stephen Wise held with Under-Secretary of State Sumner Welles, for example, the latter promised that the State Department’s research bodies would maintain regular, official contact with the WJC’s research institute.